talaia-labs/python-teos/cli/README.md

 	python teos_cli.py help command

 ## Example
 1. Register with the tower.
+A tower with the given id should be running (replace the id with the one you'll be using).

 ```
-python teos_cli.py register
+python teos_cli.py register 02f695cd372bcd949ff29465e72296eb959468e013a9b080742fb60fff27edc5f2
 ```

 2. Generate a new dummy appointment. **Note:** this appointment will never be fulfilled (it will eventually expire) since it does not correspond to a valid transaction.
 However it can be used to interact with the Eye of Satoshi's API.